 And the ever popular “I hate you and we can’t move in together.” immediately followed by “Ooooo, but how about this place on 5th!”

 These are inevitable.
 But stay focused and keep your eye on the prize.

 - Set a list of must-haves in order of importance knowing which ones can be the first to go.

 - Set a price cap… then be aware that will become the base and you’ll go way over budget.

 - And most importantly… HAVE PATIENCE.
-Patience for the liars on Craigslist, the creative photographers on Westside Rentals, the endless driving around the block and above all, each other.
+Patience for the liars on Craigslist, the creative photographers on Westside Rentals, the endless driving around and above all, each other.

 When it’s all over you’ll have an exciting new place to call home, that person sitting next to you who really isn’t all that bad after all and a fat glass of wine to wash away the memories of those rank post-crime scene apartments you almost had to live in.